-Upon notification by the CDE that the complainant or respondent has appealed the district's decision, the Superintendent or designee shall forward the following documents to the CDE:
+Upon notification by the CDE that the District's decision has been appealed, the Superintendent or designee shall forward the following documents to the CDE:

-- 1. A copy of the original complaint; - 2.
-A copy of the written decision; - 3.
-A summary of the nature and extent of the investigation conducted by the district, if not covered by the decision; - 4.
-A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator; - 5.
-A copy of any action taken to resolve the complaint; - 6.
-A copy of the district's uniform complaint procedures; - 7.
+- 1. A copy of the original complaint, - 2.
+A copy of the written decision, - 3.
+A summary of the nature and extent of the investigation conducted by the District, if not covered by the decision, - 4.
+A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator, - 5.
+A report of any action taken to resolve the complaint, - 6.
+A copy of the District's uniform complaint procedures, - 7.
 Other relevant information requested by the CDE.